isomerpages/enterprisesg-seeds/news/industry-news/_posts/2022-12-11-post-These are the most active investors in Singapore’s startups.md

 The “# of startups invested” under each firm is also limited to the region and that time frame.

 Our data is a work in progress.
 If you find that there’s inaccurate or missing information about your fund, please drop us a note at research@techinasia.com and we’ll be happy to assist.

+This article first appeared in [Tech In Asia](https://www.techinasia.com/active-investors-singapores-startups).